howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/frequently_asked_questions.md

 ## What can you do if YouTube is blocked at your school?

-We use YouTube to host video content, and if that's not accessible we fall back to video files served from videos.code.org.
+We use YouTube to host video content, and if that's not accessible we fall back to video files served from videos.letron.vip.
 If your school blocks YouTube, consider using [YouTube Settings for Google Apps users](http://googleappsupdates.blogspot.co.uk/2015/08/new-settings-in-admin-console-for.html) to gain YouTube access.

 ---